 These courses are also a great way to show that you have developed legal skills and that you are able to study law.

 You can make your law personal statement shine by showing commercial awareness (putting law into relevant and wider context).
-The best way to do this is by watching the news, reading newspapers or online news websites, such as The Law Gazette or Legal Cheek.
+The best way to do this is by watching the news, reading newspapers or online news websites.

 You can usually sign up to a daily or weekly newsletter that will provide you with an active insight into the legal sector and the fascinating reality and implications on the world around you.